Collection Development Manual

 Purpose

-The purpose of the CDM is to:
+The purpose of the Collection Development Manual (CDM) is to:

 • outline the current principles and practices informing the selection, maintenance, access to, and deselection of information resources across all branch libraries